 If you’ve been going through a rough period but you’re hesitant about therapy, this book will be an eye-opener.
 The author is a therapist and writes her memoir detailing both her professional and personal experiences.
 She tells the stories of five individuals – including her journey of experiencing an unexpected sadness that leads her to therapy.
 The book provides an interesting perspective of sessions through the therapist’s eyes, emphasising the importance of seeking help.
 These professionals are just as human as the rest of us!

 The Dog Stars by Peter Heller

-This post-apocalyptic fiction novel is set in the lands of Colorado after an epidemic eliminates the majority of the US population.
+This post-apocalyptic fiction novel is set in the lands of Colorado.
+This is after an epidemic eliminates the majority of the US population.
 But what stands out in this story is the protagonist.
 Hig lives with an armed elderly man and his dog on an abandoned airfield.
 And he’s an optimistic soul with hope for a better future.
 We love how this tale has a refreshing take on the doomsday narrative.
 It portrays a unique perspective as he survives through each day appreciating nature, cherishing brotherhood, and reciting poetry.
 Pick up this bestseller for a feel-good book that’ll leave you pleasantly comforted by humanity.